 Who We Are

 Since 1985, jazz89 KUVO has provided our community with a rare blend of music and news.
-We broadcast the very best in jazz, Latin jazz and blues - in addition to fifteen locally-produced, host-inspired, culturally diverse programs.
+We broadcast the very best in jazz, Latin jazz and blues - in addition to seventeen locally-produced, host-inspired, culturally diverse programs.
 Music shows are integrated with NPR news, our LOCAL morning program First Take with Lando and Chavis, and special features.
 During the week-night evenings, we air nationally-syndicated programs from NPR and PRI.

 Jazz89 KUVO has won several national and local awards, including Major Market Jazz Station of the Year (2005, 2006) from JazzWeek Magazine.
 Jazz89 KUVO also has the distinction of being the first Colorado FM radio station to begin broadcasting in High Definition.

 You can learn more about our staff here.

 jazz89 KUVO has a 28-year history of great music, awards, accomplishments and "Firsts" in the broadcast radio industry.
 Click on our Mission Statement to see what we are all about. to learn more about who we are, where we have been and where we are going, click here for our history page!

 To view KUVO's 2012 Financial Statement, contact Carlos Lando.